IBM-Bluemix-Docs/mass-data-migration/mass-data-migration-faqs.md

 **How much does it cost to use Mass Data Migration in the US?**

-In the US, a flat rate of USD 395 is charged per device, which includes the USD 295 device fee, and USD 100 roundtrip UPS Next Day Air delivery, and 10 business days of use at your site.
+In the US, a flat rate of USD 395 is charged per device.
+This cost includes the USD 295 device fee, and USD 100 roundtrip UPS Next Day Air delivery, and 10 business days of use at your site.

 <hr/>